kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 }
 ```

 This class is documented using JSDoc type annotations which can be checked using the same Typescript compiler like normal `.ts` files so the two solutions are basically equivalent, except it is a valid `.js` file and the type annotations are comments.
-Wrapping such components into React Hooks is not an impossible task.
 As a test, we can define an anonymous function in a `useEffect` hook.
 We create an AbortController that can be used to emit an abort signal when the component gets unmounted from the DOM and register a function on the "message" event so it prints the content to the console for now.

 ```tsx
 // frontend/src/index.tsx